What to know about blood sugar spikes

 - problems with the teeth and gums

 Keeping blood sugar levels under control and preventing spikes is essential to staying healthy.
-Patients should speak to a doctor about concerns or recurrent spikes.
+Speak with a doctor about any concerns or recurrent spikes.